pimpuks/gettingandcleaningdata/CodeBook.md

 The range of data in these columns are -1 to 1.

+For detailed description of features in cluded in the source data set, please refer to features_info.txt included in UCI HAR Dataset.zip

 #### time.body.acc.mean.x/y/z

 The time domain measure of the mean of linear body acceleration along X, Y, Z axis respectively.
 The unit of measurement is standard gravity units 'g'.